-There are apps for any retail need in the market: accounting apps, Ecommerce solutions, employee management, etc. Their objective is to automate and streamline some aspect of the retail workflow.
+There are apps for any retail need in the market: accounting apps, eCommerce solutions, employee management, etc. Their objective is to automate and streamline some aspects of the retail workflow.
 By synchronizing their data with any of the apps, merchants get an opportunity to manage stocktaking and wastage data, increase customers’ loyalty, collect the feedback, etc.

 But once again.